 For newspaper articles, try searching one of these sources:

-- National Newspapers: (searches the following papers: New York Times, Los Angeles Times, Wall Street Journal, Christian Science Monitor, and Washington Post
+- National Newspapers Expanded: Searches the following papers: New York Times, Los Angeles Times, Wall Street Journal, Christian Science Monitor, and Washington Post.

-- Newspaper Source: (Provides cover-to-cover full text for 35 national & international newspapers.
+- Newspaper Source Plus: Provides cover-to-cover full text for 35 national and international newspapers.
 The database also contains selective full text for more than 375 regional (U.S.) newspapers.
-In addition, full text television & radio news transcripts are also provided.)
+In addition, full text television and radio news transcripts are also provided.

 See the Luria Library’s database descriptions page for a full list of library databases, or ask a librarian for the best database to use for your topic.